 For a comparison with concealed handgun permit holders, the rate of police facing weapons violations is of particular interest.
 0.02% = 118/683,396

 Compare that to firearms violations of concealed handgun permit holders in Florida.
 Between October 1, 1987 and January 31, 2011, there were 168 revocations for firearms related violations in Florida (after January 31, 2011 Florida stopped breaking out the firearms related violations by themselves).
 Over that period of time permits were issued to over 2 million permit holders.
-168/2 million = 0.008%
+168/2 million = 0.008%.
+Texas and Michigan show very similar rates of revocations of thousandths of a percentage point for firearms related violations.

 But that isn’t really a fair comparison for permit holders because the violation rate for officers is an annual rate and the rate for permit holders is over the entire period of time.
 In a 2011 Fox News piece, John Lott provided this calculation: